 This course is designed for students enrolled in the certificate program in Creative Writing and is one of the last requirements for completion of the program.
 Students complete a portfolio of creative works and practice advanced editing and revision skills as well as textual analysis.
 The class consists of brief lectures, writing workshops and seminars on practical matters of interest to working writers.
 Individual conferences between students and the instructor may be used to complement group activities; special projects and activities may take place outside the classroom in an effort to connect the students to resources and writing communities beyond the College.

-Prerequisites: Enrollment in the certificate program in Creative Writing and ENGL 280, ENGL 281, ENGL 282 or ENGL 283.
-Corequisite: One additional advanced creative writing course, ENGL 280, ENGL 281, ENGL 282 or ENGL 283.
-Fulfills Writing Intensive requirement.
+Prerequisites: Enrollment in the certificate program in Creative Writing and ENGL 280, ENGL 281, ENGL 282 or FNGL 283.

+Corequisite: One additional advanced creative writing course, ENGL 280, ENGL 281, ENGL 282 or ENGL

-ENGL 297H Literature in the Context of Intellectual History: Ancient and Medieval (Honors) 3-0-3
+ENGL 297H Literature in the Context of Intellectual History: Ancient and Medieval (Honors)

 Ancient and Medieval literature with special attention to intellectual history and literary theory.
-Prerequisite: ENGL 101 or ENGL 101H.

-ENGL 298H Literature in the Context of Intellectual History: Modern (Honors) 3-0-3
+ENGL 298H Literature in the Context of Intellectual History: Modern (Honors)

 Modern literature, chiefly European, from the 17th century to the present, with special attention to intellectual history and literary theory.
-Prerequisite: ENGL 101 or ENGL 101H.
-Fulfills American/Global Diversity requirement.